karollynecosta/aws_solutions_architect-associate/README.md

-Helps reduce load off of DB for read intensive workloads Help make your app stateless [recursos isolados](https://www.redhat.com/pt-br/topics/cloud-native-apps/stateful-vs-stateless) Aws takes care of OS maintenance/patching/backup/failure recovery
+Helps reduce load off of DB for read intensive workloads Help make your app stateless [recursos isolados](https://www.redhat.com/pt-br/topics/cloud-native-apps/stateful-vs-stateless) Aws takes care of OS maintenance/patching/backup/failure recovery Can be used as a distributed in-memory cache-based for session management

+HIPAA eligibility:
+	The AWS HIPAA Compliance program includes Amazon ElastiCache for Redis as a HIPAA eligible service.

+	To use ElastiCache for Redis in compliance with HIPAA, you need to set up a Business Associate Agreement (BAA) with AWS.
+In addition, your cluster and the nodes within your cluster must satisfy the requirements for engine version, node type, and data security listed following.

 Using ElastiCache involves heavy app code changes!